 Recommended by Bella from Passport & Pixels

-Eating healthy on the road can be a somewhat difficult task in certain places of the world and eating healthy can also be expensive dependant on Geo-location.
+Eating healthy on the road can be a somewhat difficult task in certain places of the world, and eating healthy can also be expensive depending on Geo-location.

-So what it one of the best ways for keeping healthy on the road?
+So what is one of the best ways to keep healthy on the road?

-Travellers can keep healthy vitamins and minerals flowing into the body by eating a world favourite food – fruit.
+Travelers can keep healthy vitamins and minerals flowing into the body by eating the world’s favorite food – fruit.

-Fruit has so many health benefits and anyone travelling on the road should be aiming to reap the benefits of eating fruit.
+The fruit has so many health benefits, and anyone traveling on the road should be aiming to reap the benefits of eating fruit.
 The following benefits are included in fruits:

 Fruit can lower blood pressure.

-Fruits are rich in fibre, which essential for a healthy gut.
-Also, a big benefit in protecting against cancers.
+Fruits are rich in fiber, which is essential for a healthy gut.
+Also, a big benefit is protecting against cancers.